 TIP: To configure an effect as mono input and stereo output, set both input sources to the same signal path.

-5. Adjust the 5th encoder to scroll among the different available audio effects.
+- 5. Tap the 4th and 5th encoders to mute either side of the effect block. - Adjust the 5th encoder to scroll among the different available audio effects.
 Choices include: